kora-projects/kora-docs/mkdocs/blog/en/neuro-native-framework-kora-became.md

 This is what an explainable development environment should do: make it possible to descend through layers without losing the causal chain.

-## Why Smaller Frameworks Can Actually Benefit From This Model
+## Why Smaller Frameworks Can Actually Benefit From This Model { #smaller-frameworks }

 There is an obvious objection to the idea that Kora can be particularly good for AI agents: large frameworks have far more training data.
 Models have seen vastly more examples of Spring than Kora.
 They are likely to know common Spring annotations, configuration patterns, repository styles, and troubleshooting techniques from pretraining alone.